jer-k/jekyll-now/_posts/2019-10-16-github-action-rspec-simplecov.md

         path: coverage
 ```

-The only additions are the last step
+The only additions are the last step.

 ```yaml
     - name: Upload coverage results